Vargasavour Recipes

 Instructions

-• Remove the bone from the leg of the lamb and cut the leg every few cm.
+• Remove the bone from the leg of lamb and cut slits every few centimeters.

-• Place the leg of lamb in a shallow dish and add extra virgin olive oil, red wine vinegar, sea salt, black pepper, cumin powder, chili flakes, and dried oregano over the leg.
+• Place the leg in a shallow dish and add extra virgin olive oil, red wine vinegar, sea salt, black pepper, cumin powder, chili flakes, and dried oregano.

 Notes